 How Can I Get Help Asserting the 90-Day Rule In Texas?

-The Austin Hagee Law Firm has extensive experience working with various bond types and is well-versed with articles 17.151 and 32.01 of the Texas Penal Code.
-If you prefer to invest in a quality attorney rather than a large bond, and believe the 90-day rule may apply to your situation, feel free to reach out to us if you are interested in retaining our firm.
+The Austin Hagee Law Firm has extensive experience working with various bond types and is well-versed with the 90-day and 180-day indictment timelines under Texas law.
+If you believe the 90-day rule may apply to your situation, feel free to reach out to us by calling us at 726-223-6041 if you are interested in retaining our firm.
+We serve clients throughout San Antonio, Bexar County, and surrounding areas of South Texas.

 Please keep in mind the information contained in this blog is not legal advice for any specific situation and is provided for general reference only.
 Every legal case and factual situation is different and our attorneys cannot give any legal advice until retained on your case.